 Not anymore.
 Since I’ve turned the big 3-0, I’ve noticed that I get tired a little faster.
 I put on weight a little easier.
 Even my fine lines are getting that little bit deeper.

 It was time to do something about it.
 In the past couple of years, I’ve made some changes to my diet that gave me my energy back and help me keep my weight down.

 They also gave me my best skin ever.
 Don’t get me wrong.
 The right skincare products and treatments help a lot but you’re kind of sabotaging them if you don’t feed your body what it needs to make healthy, glowy skin.

 Since I’ve made these changes, my skin has become clearer and brighter.
-Now I only get the odd pimple only on those weeks when I either travel a lot or have so many meetings, it’s a struggle to eat as well as I’d like.
+Now I get the odd pimple only on those weeks when I either travel a lot or have so many meetings, it’s a struggle to eat as well as I’d like.
 But, that’s cool.
 We all need cheat days every now and then. 😉

 Let’s not waste anymore time then!
 Here are 5 diet changes you should make for clearer, brighter, younger-looking skin:

-1. Sugar Sweets For Dark Chocolate
+1. Swap Sugar Sweets For Dark Chocolate

 C’mon, you knew this one was coming!

 I’m not gonna lie, this was (still is) the biggest sacrifice for me.
 I’m addicted to sugar.
-If there’s a bar of chocolate, a pack of biscuit or a croissant around, I MUST eat it.
+If there’s a bar of chocolate, a pack of biscuit, or a croissant around, I MUST eat it.
 It’s begging me to.